 Applications are invited by 31 July 2019.

-“It is important that the high-level international standards are informed by experts in Europe, including prominent leaders in Germany.
-The IVSC’s proposed new board has the potential to support more collaborative input to the IVS standards programme and ensure Europe is at the forefront of developing international best practice” - Reiner Lux, Managing Director, HypZert GmbH, Germany
+“It is important that the high-level international standards are supported and informed by experts in Europe, including prominent leaders in Germany.
+The IVSC’s proposed new board has the potential to support more collaborative input to the International Valuation Standards programme and ensure Europe is a driving force for international best practice” - Reiner Lux, Managing Director, HypZert GmbH, Germany

 “There is a huge breadth and depth of valuation expertise across Europe.
 The formation of a board focused on Europe will help to ensure this expertise and knowledge is helping to shape the IVS and influence international best practice in the valuation profession” - Mauro Bini, Chair of the Management Board of the Organismo Italiano di Valutazione (OIV) and member of the IVSC Standards Review Board, Italy

 “The valuation profession in Europe is not bound by national borders, increasingly clients are working across multiple countries.
 A Europe-focused board will help to connect the valuation profession in Europe with counterparts and users of valuation services in other parts of the world” - Diana Nikolaeva, Partner EY and member of the IVSC Business Valuation Standards Board, Bulgaria

 “Valuation Professional Organisations such as RICS incorporate IVS in full within the standards and guidance we set for our professionals.
 Having a Europe-focused IVSC board will help to ensure RICS valuers across Europe can have a more direct influence on future developments of the International Valuation Standards and ensure their continued relevance” - Sander Scheurwater, Director of Corporate Affairs, Europe, RICS, Belgium